 soya protein concentrate: made from soya beans that have been de-hulled and ‘de-fatted’.
 This produces soy flour, concentrates and isolates.
 The good thing is the concentrate retains a lot of the fibre form the original bean and is easily digestible.
 Some studies have shown that soya bean isolate can reduce bad cholesterol, due to phytoestrogens although the evidence is not very strong.
 The role of phytoestrogens in humans in unclear and many conflicting studies as to (adverse) health effects exist.

 maize starch: corn starch is from grain / wheat and acts as a thickening agent.
 It is lacking in nutritional value.

 glycerine (humectant): A fat used as a sweeter, to extend shelf-life and to keep food moist.

 sodium lactate (acidity regulator): The salt of lactic acid which is made by fermenting sugar.
 E325 is a preservative

 fructose: In high quantities fructose increases cholesterol and visceral fat, modern processed diets arguably contain far too much fructose and high fructose corn syrup – some of the biggest culprits of the obesity epidemic.
 Over consumption of this sugar (drug) has been linked to chronic diseases such as diabetes.

-As a general rule, highly processed and manufactured foods tend to be unhealthy whereas natural, raw, organic produce is healthy.
-It is important to remember that these vegan cheeses are still highly manufactured / processed and therefore may not be the best for you in comparison to fresh raw produce.
-If you can be bothered – you’d probably be better off creating a DIY recipe at home.
+As a general rule, highly processed and manufactured foods tend to be unhealthy whereas natural, raw, organic produce is usually healthier.
+It is important to remember that these vegan cheeses are still highly manufactured and processed – and therefore may not be the best for you in comparison to fresh raw goods.